-WHO reported that 80% of the world population still depends on herbal remedies for treatment even in this modernizes culture1.
-Malaysia is rich of flora and fauna because of favourable climate that is suitable for plant growth.
+World Health Organization reported in 1993 that 80% of the world population still depends on herbal remedies for treatment even in this modern culture1.
+Malaysia is rich in flora and fauna because of favourable climate that is suitable for plant growth.
 This climate enhances growth of many types of plants including ulam.
 Ulam refer to medicinal plant which is consumed raw during meal.
 During ancient time, ulam is famous raw food among Malay ethnic.
 However, recent trend shows that ulam is gaining attention from all ethnics in Malaysia due to its beneficial health effects.